GameCodeMastery/documentation/content/Advanced ARPG Combat/Attributes System/Attributes System Setup.md

-This section provides instructions for integrating the Advanced Attributes System into a fresh Unreal Engine 5 project or using it within the Advanced ARPG Combat framework.
+This guide provides step-by-step instructions for integrating and using the `Advanced Attributes System` in an Unreal Engine 5 project.
+Developers will learn how to set up the system, configure attributes for actors, display attributes on the HUD, and test default functionality using included assets.
+The guide focuses on enabling the system as it functions in the Advanced ARPG Combat demo content, ensuring quick and effective integration.

 ### Prerequisites